lacounty-isab/workshops/git/readme.md

 day, it doesn't look like a merge at all.

 But what if there had been a commit to `master` before the attempt to merge.
-The picture below is very nice.
-But what if we con't have a nice picture and we want to determine what has happened on each fork?
+The picture below shows this scenario.
+Of course, we don't usually have such a picture beforehand.
+How do we determine what has happened on each fork?

 ![Non-trivial merge](images/workflow07.png)